govuk-one-login/life-events-platform/README.md

-# GDX Data Share Platform PoC
+# GDX Data Share Platform

 A proof of concept to explore cross governmental data sharing in an event driven way, to simplify data acquisition and sharing.